pranav7/baag/README.md

 <img width="3089" height="2215" src="https://github.com/user-attachments/assets/32419973-cf22-4fb8-8734-703c6dda7c23" />

-Baag is a simple terminal app that allows you to run Claude Code, Gemini or Codex in a separate isoloated workspaces of the same project.
+Baag is a simple terminal app that allows you to run Claude Code, Gemini or Codex in separate isoloated workspaces of the same project.

 ## 🚀 Usage